mnelson4/printmyblog/readme.txt

 You may have disabled the WP REST API.
 (Eg by using "All in One WP Security" plugin's "Disallow Unauthorized REST API Requests" or "Disable REST API" plugin).
 Print My Blog uses the WP REST API to load your posts into the print-page, so please ensure the WP REST API is enabled.

+= How do I remove post content from the printout? =

+There may be text, images, and other stuff that looks great when viewed from a screen, but doesn't make sense to have in the printout.
+Eg, related posts, share buttons, etc.
+To remove them from printouts, [add the CSS class](https://technicalsupport.blog/2019/01/04/how-to-add-a-custom-css-class-to-gutenberg-blocks/) "pmb-screen-only".

+= How do I make post content only appear in the printout? =

+This is the opposite of the previous question.
+[Add the CSS class](https://technicalsupport.blog/2019/01/04/how-to-add-a-custom-css-class-to-gutenberg-blocks/) "pmb-print-only".

 == Screenshots ==

 1. Print Setup Page